czephyr/csPhd_social_network_analysis/README.md

 # Social network analysis of Computer Science Supervisor-Phd relationships

-The directory hosts the analysis of the [ca-Phd](https://networkrepository.com/ca-CSphd.php) network graph.
+The directory hosts an analysis of the [ca-Phd](https://networkrepository.com/ca-CSphd.php) network graph.

 The objective of the analysis was to explore the differences in behaviour bettwen a Social Network and a comparable Random Network created through the Erdos-Rényi graph generating model.